 These single-layer jeans from Oxford are, in the first instance, impressive.
 They boast a CE rating of AAA – the highest possible for abrasion resistance and construction strength and this is normally achieved by leather jackets and trousers - so far so good.

 They also boast Level-2 armour in the knees and the hips – all AA or AAA rated trousers should be fitted with hip armour as well as the mandatory knee protection.
 So on paper at least, they are as protective as they can be.

 They are available in a range of cuts and finishes as well as three leg lengths for each waist size to make sure that the knee armour is in exactly the right place when you’re on the bike.

-The two cuts are slim or straight; I tried both and could not get the slim design over my legs – admittedly I’m fairly chunky with large calves and thighs compared with my waist so I switched to the straight cut and these went on fine.
+The two cuts of these single-layer jeansare slim or straight; I tried both and could not get the slim design over my legs – admittedly I’m fairly chunky with large calves and thighs compared with my waist so I switched to the straight cut and these went on fine.

 They were snug on the legs but the stretch component of the material means that they are not uncomfortable and in fact, this helps to keep the armour located correctly whether on or off the bike.